JimmyWu-Peiyuan/SmartFitnessManager/README.md

 ## Features

-- **Calorie Tracking**: Input your meals and receive data on calories consumed.
+- **Calories Tracking**: Input your meals and receive data on calories consumed.
 - **Workout Suggestions**: Based on your fitness data, receive workout recommendations tailored to your goals.
+- **Weekly intake visualization**: Outside of the main Graphic user interface, the application also provides a console application specifically for the analysis and visualizations of weekly intake.

 ## Installation Guide
 Follow these detailed steps to correctly set up **SmartFitnessManager** on your local machine: